vivecuervo7/fastendpoints-mediatr-examples/presentation/pages/20-conveniences.md

 There's also an OpenAPI generator that I _haven't_ tried using, but that's also an interesting option to say the least...

-Although it might give you an idea of how FastEndpoints might look in an existing project without having to do a lot of the legwork.
+Although, it might give you an idea of how FastEndpoints might look in an existing project without having to do a lot of the legwork.
 -->